TubmanProject/data_scraper/readme.md

 ## License

 ## TODO
+* Handle file not found exceptions to prevent the rest of code from running
 * Add criminal filings
 * Abstract out defendants as a separate model
 * Convert to Python > 3.5 and use asyncio